RankBee/marketing-builder-io/README.md

   # Homepage Design for RankBee

   This is a code bundle for Homepage Design for RankBee.
-The original project is available at https://www.figma.com/design/hvNxBoXknbkUAX9UhcXZgm/Homepage-Design-for-RankBee.

   ## Running the code